enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

-Rather than trying to memorize all the information in this chapter, you might skim it to get a general idea of the available trait editors and their capabilities, and to use it as a reference thereafter.
+Rather than trying to memorize all the information in this chapter, you might skim it to get a general idea of the available trait editors and their capabilities, and use it as a reference thereafter.

 .. _basic-trait-editor-factories: